 - The exact rate of progression is unpredictable, although there appears to be a pattern to the progression (e.g., upper body in childhood and lower body in adolescence)

-- No treatment exists, but a clinical trial is currently underway
+- No treatment exists, but nine clinical trials are currently underway